 Don't miss Drake's drum, said to beat when England is in danger.

 Looking for Rembrandt?
-At the moment, the portrait is appearing at the Holburne Museum's 'Prized Posessions' exhibition.
-He'll be back at Buckland in a couple of years' time - keep an eye out for updates on this page.
+At the moment, the portrait is appearing at The Mauritshuis in The Hague.
+He'll be back at Buckland next year - keep an eye out for updates on this page.

 The great barn

 The impressive great barn, a mark of the monks' wealth and influence, was used for the storage and winnowing of corn.

 Today it is home to a cider press, a reminder of the 27 acres of orchards that once stretched down to the river.